 The major difference between Richlite — branded a "green" material — and Silestone (not green) is the filler material.
 The filler in Richlite is paper pulp fiber from "certified managed forests".
 Silestone uses quartz.
 Rock is not usually thought of as a "green" material because it is not renewable.

-It is certainly a sustainable material.
-Our third rock from the sun is composed mostly of, well, rock.
-So far all of the rock quarrying activity throughout all of human history does not equal the amount of stone in one smallish mountain.
+So far all of the rock quarrying and mining activity throughout all of human history does not equal the amount of stone in one smallish mountain.
 We have lots and lots of rock — a whole planet full of rock.
 Rock is the most common material we have — more plentiful than dirt.
-At present rates of use, we are unlikely to run out of rock.
-The sun will explode first, and vaporize the planet.
+At present rates of use, we are unlikely to run out of rock before the sun explodes.

 So how "green" is this stuff if the only green part is just one of its materials while the rest of its components and the manufacturing process itself is very, very ungreen?

-But, no one has tackled the energy issue, and it may not be solvable until a completely new binder requiring much less heat and pressure is developed.
+Energy use is a more complex problem.
+No on has actually tackled the energy issue, and it may not be solvable until a completely new binder requiring much less heat and pressure is developed.
 None are on the horizon that we know of.